hhkaos/awesome-arcgis/arcgis/developers/profiles/mobile/technologies/xamarin/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## Introduction

+It integrates a range of mapping and GIS capabilities online or offline, including 2D and 3D data visualization, web and mobile maps, editing, geocoding, routing, and spatial analysis.
+Use this site to access installation details, documentation, and sample code.

 The [ArcGIS Runtime SDK for .NET](https://developers.arcgis.com/net/latest/) is the technology you may want to use if you want to build your Android and iOS applications in .NET.